aosmon/react-neighborhood-map/README.md

 3. Serve application with a static server
   -  `yarn global add serve`
   - `serve -s build`
 4. A new browser window should automatically open.
-If not, open any browser and visit the site: `http://localhost:5000`.
+If it does not, open any browser and visit the site: `http://localhost:5000`.